Have you ever watched a person sleep? Chances are not very often because they would probably think you were creepy or unbalanced. Not so your dog.

 Do you have a giant-sized German shepherd or perhaps one with arthritis?
 We would like to give you insight into choosing the best dog bed for German shepherd.

-Top 5 German Shepherd Dog Bed Reviews
+5 Reviews of the Best German Shepherd Dog Beds

 This bed is specifically designed for large dogs out of therapeutic foam.
 It is crafted in a California workshop that also manufactures artisan furniture.
 It has a cover that is visually appealing and soft to the touch and yet machine washable.

 The foam used in the Big Barker is made for high-end furniture for people.
 It is CertiPUR-US certified to have quality content, high durability, and minimal chemical emissions.

 Big Barker places heavy emphasis on support, which is great for rehabilitative work, dogs recovering from orthopedic surgeries, or large canines suffering from arthritis, hip dysplasia, or generalized joint pain.

 - The bed retains 90 percent of its shape, and therefore its support, for ten years and has a warranty to support this claim.

 - All materials are made in the USA.

 - It has an even weight-distribution system.